All of our posters are available for download under the Resources tab in the website header.

 Proper dog park etiquette is important if you want your dog to stay out of fights when playing.
 Anyone who frequents the dog park and knows about dog behavior probably has a few horror stories to share.
-Check out this blog post for some basic rules to keep your dog out of trouble then download the Dog Park Etiquette poster as part of our Creating the Perfect Puppy Resources bundle here.
+Check out this blog post for some basic rules to keep your dog out of trouble.

 7 Things All Dogs Need

 You’re getting a dog and it’s time to go shopping, but what to get?
 How many toys, which leashes are right?
 Does he need a harness, a collar or a bed?
 You can spend hundreds of dollars on supplies, but will you get the ones you really need?
-Read about Dr. Sophia Yin’s list of the 7 things all dogs need for a behaviorally healthy life in this blog post here then download the poster here from our store.
+Read about Dr. Sophia Yin’s list of the 7 things all dogs need for a behaviorally healthy life in this blog post here.

 How To Handle Patients In A Caring Manner And What To Avoid

 How While most veterinarians and petcare professionals want to help animals, sometimes even when we are trying to be helpful and friendly, we inadvertently do things that make the animal more uncomfortable or scared, which in turn makes each interaction more laborious and even unsafe.
 It may seem that some people just have a gift for knowing how to act around animals and others lack it; however, the difference is really about whether they can understand the animal’s point of view.
 In reality dogs and cats are a lot like us humans.
 The same things that make them uncomfortable would make us nervous too.
-Read about the five tips that will help you Handle Patients in a Caring Manner in this blog post by Dr. Sophia Yin then download the poster here from our store for free or a donation as part of our Essential Low Stress Handling® poster bundle.
+Read about the five tips that will help you handle patients in a caring manner in this blog post by Dr. Sophia Yin.

 Monthly Newsletter and Behavior Bytes